camunda/camunda-docs-manual/content/update/minor/75-to-76/index.md

 ### Custom Mapping of the Decision Result

-With 7.6, the type of the decision result has changed from `DmnDecisionTableResult` to `DmnDecisionResult`.
-If the decision result of a business rule task or a decision task is processed by an `ExecutionListener` or a `CaseExecutionListener` (i.e., [custom decision result mapping]({{< relref "user-guide/process-engine/decisions/bpmn-cmmn.md#custom-mapping-of-the-decision-result" >}})) then the lister has to adjusted to use the new result type.
-Since the type is semantically equal and provide the same methods, only the type of the result has to be changed.
+With Camunda 7.6, the type of the decision result has changed from `DmnDecisionTableResult` to `DmnDecisionResult`.
+If the decision result of a business rule task or a decision task is processed by an `ExecutionListener` or a `CaseExecutionListener` (i.e., [custom decision result mapping]({{< relref "user-guide/process-engine/decisions/bpmn-cmmn.md#custom-mapping-of-the-decision-result" >}})), then the listener has to adjusted to use the new result type.
+Since the type is semantically equal and provides the same methods, only the type of the result has to be changed.